 5.7.
 The information presented in this overview should be reviewed in the general nature in which it was intended.
-A thorough geotechnical exploration of the proposed alignment and grade will be required to properly anticipate and plan for special requirements necessary for the design and construction of the proposed alignment.
+A thorough geotechnical exploration of the proposed alignments and grades will be required to properly anticipate and plan for special requirements necessary for the design and construction of the proposed projects within the study area.